omkar-vitb/safal-mess-demand-forecaster/README.md

 * **Exam time:** Demand dips slightly during exam weeks as students skip meals or eat lightly.
 * **Weekends:** demand spikes as special meals are given on weekends like chole bature and birtani.But on the other part many student generally prefere to skip the meals in the breakfast they like to sleep late.

-**So there are many factors which influences the consumption of food and it leads to a lot of food wastages on a daily basis so i trained a model by keeping all these criteria into mind and trained a model to predict the consumption of food on a particulat day.The aim of the project is to reuce the wastage of food by a high margin.**
+**So there are many factors which influences the consumption of food and it leads to a lot of food wastages on a daily basis so i trained a model by keeping all these criteria into mind and trained a model to predict the consumption of food on a particular day.The aim of the project is to reduce the wastage of food by a high margin.**

 ## ORIGINAL MESS MENU ON WHICH DATA HAS BEEN GENERATED AND TRAINED
 ![mess_menu](https://github.com/user-attachments/assets/80ba26db-9dd5-40d8-bbf9-64f533e452e7)